frankier/singslurm2/README.md

      default.
    * `$LATENCY_WAIT`: The number of seconds to wait for a rule's output before concluding it has failed.
 30 by default.
+ * Options relating to Snakemake/Singularity:
+   * `$SNAKEMAKE_HOST_SINGULARITY`: If set, the Snakemake instance within the container will be patched to run Singularity from the host.
+This will also pass `--use-singularity` to Snakemake.
  * Other options:
    * `$TRACE`: Trace the script -- useful for debugging
    * `$PRE_COORDINATOR_SCRIPT` and `$PRE_JOB_SCRIPT`: script fragments, typically